jmakr0/OPPID-artifacts/ARTIFACT-EVALUATION.md

 after a 8ms generation time at the RP (Req).

 #### Main Result 2: Communication Costs

+todo: its more an "observation" than a main result; put it as "sub-case" of the previous

 The communications costs are:
 - OPPID: the authentication proof and blinded `rid` value result in 864 bytes
 - PPOIDC: the pre-compiled circuit has 56MB and a 121MB proving key